LaiKash/ReactParser/README.md

 optional arguments:

   -h, --help            show this help message and exit -b, --beauty          DO NOT beautify the bundle.
 This is used when you already have the output from js-beautify.
+It requires the --file option.
   -f [FILE], --file [FILE]
                       File name of the bundle file.
-Default name: bundle.js
+Default name (if no --beauty option is used): bundle.js
   -g [BRIDGE], --bridge [BRIDGE]
                         Specify the full bridge name (eg. for NativeModules.Contacts, insert NativeModules.Contacts).
 Default: NativeModules.Contacts
 ```